stomli/coding/docs/modules/GameEngine.md

 ```javascript
 restart() → void
 ```
-Restarts the current level from the beginning.
+Restarts the current level from the beginning, preserving difficulty, level, and mode.

 ---